onnx/onnx/docs/IR.md

 graphs|Graph[]|A list of graphs.

 The properties ‘name’ and ‘type’ are required on all attributes, and ‘doc_string’ SHOULD be used on all attributes.
 An attribute MUST have only one of the value-carrying properties.

-#### Values

-The representation distinguishes between two kinds of values: attribute values, which are statically known, and runtime values.
-The types of values permitted in the two cases are different.

-Attribute values are only found in nodes, passed to operators by name association.
-Attribute values are runtime constants, in that their value is determined when a model graph is constructed.

-Runtime values are found as graph inputs, outputs, and initializers, and as node inputs and outputs.
-Their values are determined at runtime, either by the code that initiates model execution, or by operators computing output values.

 #### Variadic Inputs and Outputs